varasys/certshop/Readme.md

 ```bash
 ssh localhost cd /path/to/ca/folder/parent; certshop create ca/server; certshop export ca/server | tar -zxvC /path/to/cert/destination/folder
 ```

+This design was motivated by a need to provide cluster node certificates for kubernetes clusters.
+With this design, each node can securely connect to a "certificate server" via ssh to run the certshop program and create and download its own certificates.

 Note that the `cd` command above uses the folder *above* the top level ca certificate folder (ie. the folder that the ca folder is located in).